 #1 Make a study plan that will work for youStudying and revision are very important in the lead up to exams, but a one-size-fits-all approach may not be best.
 It’s also important to make sure that you are studying in a way that works for you.

-A study plan can make it easier for you to keep on top of all of your studies and make sure that you are giving each subject the correct amount of attention at the right times.
+A study plan can make it easier for you to keep on top of all of your studies and make sure that you are giving each subject the correct amount of attention.

 Working for a long, continuous time can actually decrease your productivity, and it’s also when distraction can creep in.
 Short breaks throughout the day are important.
 Take a walk, have a hot drink or just do something else away from your study space, can keep you focused and make sure you get the best results.